Download as PDF (Introduction and Action Plan Teaching Strategies)

 Dimensions of Effective Teaching

-The rationale for selection of the teaching strategies and their organizational presentation reflect the research that supported the development of the OIRA Item Bank, which describes how to create your own student rating form.
+The rationale for selection of the teaching strategies and their organizational presentation reflect the research that supported the development of the IR Item Bank, which describes how to create your own student rating form.
 Research indicates that effective teaching is a complex, multidimensional process that should be reflected in the design of student rating instruments.
 Consequently, most published student rating forms have a well-defined factor structure and provide measures of distinctive dimensions of teaching effectiveness.
-The organizational scheme of the OIRA Item Bank was modeled on this work.
+The organizational scheme of the IR Item Bank was modeled on this work.
 The teaching strategies suggested in this document are organized, therefore, around these same dimensions of effective teaching.
 These include:

 - Student Learning